 Long sleeved tops should be loose and made from synthetic, wicking away materials.
 Clothes will get wet quickly from sweat in the high humidity (the humidity in Borneo can be up to 90%!) and possibly from downpours.
 It can take days for clothes to dry so make sure to take at least 2 long sleeved tops when packing for Borneo.

 I searched everywhere for a women’s synthetic trekking top with long sleeves but actually didn’t find one before I left!
 There seem to be lots of men’s long sleeved synthetic tops on the market but few ladies!
 I ended up taking a couple of large cotton shirts.
 Cotton is generally a big no no in the jungle – it takes forever to dry out.
 I was lucky, we had little, almost no downpours when we were there so I’m not sure how I would have fared if the weather hadn’t been so good.

 I’ve actually now found the perfect long sleeved trekking top by Sherpa (hallelujah, you can thank me later).
 This is the best long sleeve top I’ve found for trekking Borneo – it’s fast drying, anti-odour and has a UPF40 rating as well.
 Perfect Borneo clothing and I’ll be definitely taking it on our next trip to Borneo.

-Take at least two long sleeved tops to let one dry whilst wearing the other.
+Put at least two long sleeved tops on your Borneo packing list.
+One to wash and dry, whilst wearing the other.
 If you planning to spend a long time in the jungle, then take more.

 Buy the perfect long sleeved trekking top here.